swift-server/guides/log-levels.md

 Use `warning` level sparingly.
 Whenever possible, try to rather return or throw `Error` to end users that are descriptive enough so they can inspect, log them and figure out the issue.
 Potentially they may then enable debug logging to find out more about the issue.

-It is okey to log a `warning` "once", for example on system startup.
+It is okay to log a `warning` "once", for example on system startup.
 This may include some one off "more secure configuration is available, try upgrading to it!" log statement upon a servers startup.
 You may also log warnings from background processes, which otherwise have no other means of informing the end user about some issue.

 Logging on `error` level is similar to warnings: prefer to avoid doing so whenever possible.
-Instead offer errors or other mechanicms to users of your library such that they are informed about some error ocurring.
-For example, it is _not_ a good idea to log "connection failed" from an http client.
+Instead, report errors via your's library's API.
+For example, it is _not_ a good idea to log "connection failed" from an HTTP client.
 Perhaps the end-user intended to make this request to a known offline server to _confirm_ it is offline?
-From their perspective this connection error is not a "real" error, it is just what they expected -- as such the http client should return or throw such error, but _not_ log it.
+From their perspective this connection error is not a "real" error, it is just what they expected -- as such the HTTP client should return or throw such an error, but _not_ log it.

 Do also note that in situations when you decide to log an error, be mindful of error rates.
 Will this error potentially be logged for every single operation while some network failure is happening?
 Some teams and companies have alerting systems set up based on the rate of errors logged in a system, and if it exceeds some threshold it may start calling and paging people in the middle of the night.
 When logging at error level, consider if the issue indeed is something that should be waking up people at night.
 You may also want to consider offering configuration in your library: "at what log level should this issue be reported?"
-This can come in handy in clustered systems which may log network failures themselfes, or depend on external systems detecting and reporting this.
+This can come in handy in clustered systems which may log network failures thelselves, or depend on external systems detecting and reporting this.

 Logging `critical` logs is allowed for libraries, however as the name implies - only in the most critical situations.
 Most often this implies that the library will *stop functioning* after such log has been issued.
 End users are thought to expect that a logged critical error is _very_ important, and they may have set up their systems to page people in the middle of the night to investigate the production system _right now_ when such log statements are detected.
 So please be careful about logging these kinds of errors.